 If you’re a Udemy instructor and have additional questions about the Apple TV app, you may find this article helpful.

-All instructors have the option of adding closed captions to videos lectures.
-If a course is captioned, this article outlines how you can turn the closed captions on or off.
+All instructors have the option of adding closed captions to videos lectures, or using Udemy’s auto-generated captions for English video lectures, which are created using speech recognition technology.
+If a course is captioned, this article outlines how you can turn the closed captions on, or use the transcripts feature to read what the instructor is saying.

 Turn Closed Captions On or Off